Magnetic properties of chiral EuIr$_2$P$_2$: Model for the magnetic interactions

 \subsection{Crystal structure}

 The space group of \Eu\ is the non-symmorphic one P3$_2$21, belonging to the trigonal crystal system (see Fig. \ref{fig:crystalstruc}).
 The basis vectors ${\bf a}$ and ${\bf b}$ have the same magnitude and form an angle of $120^\circ$ between them.
 The third basis vector ${\bf c}$ is perpendicular to the other two.
+The lattice parameters are $a=6.72 \AA$ and $c=7.12 \AA$.
 While the rotation in $120^\circ$ ($C_3$) and the translation in ${\bf c}/3$ ($t_{{\bf c}/3}$) are not symmetry operations of the system, the product $C^{2}_3 t_{{\bf c}/3}$ is a screw axis operation that leaves the system invariant.

 The lattice of \Eui\ ions is similar to the ABC stacking of hexagonal layers in the face centered cubic lattice.
 The successive layers are however shifted away from the high-symmetry point of the adjacent layers (see Fig \ref{fig:Eucrystal}).